 Wallpaper school – how to hang wallpaper

 Many people think hanging wallpaper is tricky, when in fact it’s both simple and a lot of fun.
 Plus you’ll feel pleased and proud of your finished walls afterwards!
 Below we have created a simple, eight-step guide that explains how to hang our EasyUp wallpapers.
-Alternatively, you can watch our film, in which Krickelin redoes the wallpaper in her bedroom, explaining the process as she goes.

 Step 1 – measure out the first strip of wallpaper

 As with any craft, preparation is important.
 Fill and sand where necessary, to save yourself from niggling imperfections in the long run.

 Start in the most eye-catching corner of the room.
 From there, wallpaper in one direction, followed by the other.
 This way, any small misses in things like pattern alignment will be less visible.
 It is very important to hang the first strip straight.
 For this reason, always use a spirit level and draw a perfectly straight plumb line roughly 53cm into the wall, which is the standard width of our wallpapers.

 "Ensure that your line is visible and can be used as a plumb line when hanging your first strip of wallpaper."

 Step 2 – apply paste next to skirting boards and cornices

 When using our EasyUp wallpapers, you apply adhesive directly to the wall and then hang your wallpaper.

 Start by applying the adhesive along the ceiling and floor or skirting boards using a brush.
 You don’t need to worry about getting adhesive on the skirting boards, as it can easily be wiped off with a damp cloth once the strip of wallpaper is in place.

 Step 3 – apply paste to the wall using a roller